RSS About

 Writing an emulator: sound will do

-We wrote some ersatz of an APU last time, it kinda works, but how about shoehorning it in our existing code now?
+We wrote some ersatz of an APU last time, it kinda works, but how do we fit it inside our existing code now?

 We’ll take the example program exactly as we left it back in Scrolling at Last and see what we need: